kucukaslan/gameserver/README.md

 HOWEVER, you know timezones are [timezones](https://www.zainrizvi.io/blog/falsehoods-programmers-believe-about-time-zones/) there is always, literally always, some mistakes.
-I suspect that during summer time zone changes the program might incorrectly clear the tournament group queues depending on the server's local time etc. but forgive me for omitting that :)
+I suspect that during summer time zone changes the program might incorrectly clear the tournament group queues depending on the server's local time etc. but I will omit that for now :)

 - I do evaluate the tournament requests based on the server's time.
   It's bad (luck?) if a user sends a request to join tournament at 19.59.59.999 and the server